hunterkepley/pi-hole-setup-guide/README.md

 ### Prerequisites

-1. A device capable of running Pihole (https://pi-hole.net/)
+1. A device capable of running [Pihole](https://pi-hole.net/)
  a.
 This can be pretty much any OS if you want to use a container.
 This guide will cover the automated installer on a Raspberry Pi
+ b.
+Boons of using a container are obvious but useful if you dont want a separate device dedicated (or even if you do).
+Always runs on startup, doesnt go down, etc

 ..
 Thats it